Tutu Pikin 'Born of Africa'

 The fabric has been tested and scrutinised to ensure that it complies with all relevant national and international health and safety regulatory standards.

 While many believe that Tie-dye is a modern phenomenon, thought to have been invented in the United States, during the hippie period of the mid-1960s, the earliest written record dates back to ancient Asia.

 Much like Asia, Africa has a rich history in tie-dyeing that has been practiced on the continent for centuries.
 In fact, artisans in the Northern region of Nigeria are renowned, even today, for their meticulous use of indigo dye pits.

-Whilst tie dyeing in West Africa remains commonplace, very few artisans continue to use the traditional age-old techniques that were passed down by our forefathers—the end product is one of true marvel and one that will remain a key part of Tutu Pikin’s brand identity and ethos.
+Whilst tie dyeing in West Africa remains commonplace, very few artisans continue to use the traditional age-old techniques that were passed down by our forefathers—the end product is one that will remain a key part of Tutu Pikin’s brand identity and ethos.

 Second to Fairtrade is eco-consciousness.
 Tutu Pikin is eco-friendly and strive to be a minimal waste company that adheres to the slow fashion movement.
 We pride ourselves in creating beautiful, heirloom quality products that are expertly made, and not trend driven.
-We take great efforts in being ethical, whilst at the same time, delivering lasting value for our customers—we do this by creating timeless, keepsake products.
+We take great efforts in being ethical, whilst at the same time, delivering lasting value for our customers.

 Last but by no means least, we are big proponents of recycling, and are committed to using materials that can be broken down naturally without causing harm to the environment.
-Thus, our biodegradable packaging is made from highly recyclable material and/or from sustainable forests.
+Thus, our biodegradable packaging is made from highly recyclable materials.